 How can families make time for volunteering during the holidays?
 I’ve previously shared how to begin volunteering (read here) however for families there are 3 keys to ensure a rewarding experience for all.

 - Schedule time according to your family’s ability.
 Understand our younger children may need a break (or several) and may have limiting abilities.
 Be sure to schedule time so everyone will have a good experience.
 Whether it’s one hour or four hours, volunteering together is the goal.

 - Plan ahead.
 Contact organizations to inquire about their holiday volunteering activities.
 Some organizations have requirements like age limits or waiting periods before volunteers are approved.
 It’s best to know ahead of time and be prepared to complete any paperwork needed.

 - Have a backup plan.
 Parents, we know that just about anything can come up at the last minute to stop our plans.
 What if someone gets sick?
 If that someone isn’t able to be home while the family is out, then make sure to have a backup babysitter planned.
-This way nothing stops the family from their committment.
+This way nothing stops the family from their commitment.

 Here are some examples of family-friendly volunteering activities –